wildan-pratama/volume-brightness-notification/README.md

 # manual

 ```
 /path/to/volume.sh up            	to increase the volume

 /path/to/volume.sh down          	to decrease the volume

 /path/to/volume.sh mute          	to mute the volume

+/path/to/volume.sh mute-mc          to mute/unmute mic
 ```

 Or bind the desired functionality to your key combination of choice.